 Although a team representing the south was entered for the Olympic Games in Paris in 1924, it was not until March 1926 that the new body was involved in its first full international, a 3-0 defeat by Italy in Turin.
 The team played their first FIFA World Cup qualifying match in February 1934, drawing 4-4 against Belgium at Dublin's Dalymount Park.

 Since then, times have changed very much for the Irish at international and administrative levels.
-The Republic of Ireland have qualified for three of the last six World Cup finals, the highlight being a quarter-final appearance in Italy in 1990, when they lost by a single goal to the hosts in Rome.
+The Republic of Ireland have qualified for three of the last seven World Cup tournaments, the highlight being a quarter-final appearance in Italy in 1990, when they lost by a single goal to the hosts in Rome.
 Former England international Jack Charlton, himself a World Cup winner, was manager in 1990 and again in 1994, where the Irish were beaten by the Netherlands in the last 16 in the United States.

-Under Charlton, the Irish also got to the 1988 UEFA European Championship finals in West Germany, where they were also eliminated by the Dutch.
-At the 2002 World Cup in Korea/Japan, Mick McCarthy's side produced some scintillating displays and were denied a last-eight place only by a penalty shoot-out defeat by Spain.
-McCarthy resigned in November 2002 and it would be a decade before the Republic reached another major tournament, with veteran Italian coach Giovanni Trapattoni leading them to UEFA EURO 2012.
+Under Charlton, the Republic also got to the 1988 UEFA European Championship finals in West Germany, once more being eliminated by the Dutch.
+At the 2002 World Cup in Korea/Japan, Mick McCarthy's side produced some scintillating displays and were denied a last-eight place only in a penalty shoot-out defeat by Spain.
+McCarthy resigned in November 2002 and it would be a decade before the Republic reached another showpiece event, with veteran Italian coach Giovanni Trapattoni guided them to UEFA EURO 2012.

 Many Irishmen learned their football trade in the Republic before departing for foreign fields, where fame and legendary status awaited them.
 John Carey became one of the most famous Manchester United FC captains of all time, as did Roy Keane over 50 years later.
-From an Irish viewpoint, Carey's finest hour was on a balmy afternoon in 1949 when he led the Republic of Ireland to a 2-0 win against England at Everton FC's Goodison Park in Liverpool – England's first loss on home soil to a foreign country.
+From an Irish viewpoint, Carey's finest hour was a balmy afternoon in 1949 when he led the Republic of Ireland to a 2-0 win against England at Everton FC's Goodison Park in Liverpool – England's first loss on home soil to a foreign country.

 ©UEFA.com 1998-2017.
 All rights reserved.